 A full ten million women and girls in the United States suffer from anorexia and bulimia.
 These food-related illnesses are devastating to a person’s body and are often accompanied by related behavioral health issues such as depression or anxiety.

 Today, children as young as six years old are diagnosed with eating disorders.
-In addition to the classic signs and symptoms of anorexia, individuals may present with the following:
+In addition to the classic signs and anorexia symptoms, individuals may present with the following:

 - Classic self-starvation behavior